The Science Of How To Treat Lyme Disease Naturally In 2022

 If a patient is not mounting a strong immunological response to Lyme, it is hard to detect antibodies in the patient’s blood, which is what ELISA and Western Blot testing investigate.
 Performing a urine PCR, which looks for DNA of Borrelia burgdorferi, is more accurate.

 To complicate matters further, if you are only looking at Borrelia burgdorferi, you will miss the presence of other species of Borrelia that cause Lyme disease and TBRF.

 Antibody and PCR testing does not test for co-infections, so you may receive a false negative, despite clinically showing signs of infection.
 For these reasons, it is important to be tested for all of the common co-infections of Lyme disease, including Babesia, Mycoplasma, Bartonella, Anaplasma, and Ehrlichia, none of which are detected by any Lyme test.

 Once again, being proactive and treating comprehensively is the best approach.

-The Science Behind The Herbs
+The Science Behind The Best Herbs for Healing Lyme

 Before we dive into natural interventions that are useful to treat and heal Lyme disease, it is extremely important to understand how Lyme develops.

 In a fascinating study published in 2019, researchers in Amsterdam found that tick saliva is not only the medium through which the pathogenic bacteria enter their hosts, it also contains a mixture of proteins that disarm the body’s immune system.
-This protects Borrelia from any natural defenses that you would normally mount to infection (Nuttall, 2019).
+This protects Borrelia from any natural defenses that you would normally mount to the infection (Nuttall, 2019).